-Bachelor of Science in Plant and Soil Science with a concentration in Horticulture at a distance
+Bachelor of Science in Plant and Soil Science at a Distance

 The Bachelor of Science in Plant and Soil Science distance program is designed speciﬁcally to meet the needs of today's working professional.
 The Department now offers three concentrations that can be completed online: Horticulture at a Distance, Local Food and Wine Production, and Viticulture and Enology.